jjinking/tool-cmds/kafka.md

 # Consumers

 - Poll partitions for data

+## Consumer groups

+- Consumer group is set in Properties object during instantiation of consumer
 - Consumer groups can poll different partitions of same topic and work together to process unique messages
   - Num consumers in a group is upper-bounded by num partitions (no adv to have more consumers than partitions)
 - Consumers keep track of what messages it has read from a specific partition by a numeric value called Offset